Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Results

 If the load on a compressed medium is slowly reduced, it will undergo quasistatic decompression.
 The initial condition for this decompression is described by equations \eqref{eqn_SigmaPiston} and \eqref{eqn_StressFluidComp}.
 We denote this initial stress field as $\tilde{\sigma}^\prime_c$ and the corresponding initial imposed effective stress or pressure difference as $\sigs_c$ or $\DPS_c$, respectively.
 During the decompression phase, the loading varies slowly from $\sigs_c$ or $\DPS_c$ towards 0.
 As the magnitude of the loading decreases, the tangential frictional forces exerted by the surrounding geometry may retain the material in place (\textit{i.e.}, portions of the material may `stick' rather than `slip') until those tangential forces reach the sliding threshold.

 We first examine decompression for the piston-driven configuration.
-The initial effective stress distribution $\sigp_c$ is described by equation \eqref{eqn_SigmaPiston}.
 When decompression is initiated, a slipping region immediately nucleates at $\zt=1$ because the material at the top boundary must decompress in order to meet the new (lower) imposed effective stress.
 This slipping zone grows downward from $\zt=1$ as the applied stress magnitude decreases.
 Within this slipping zone, the frictional stress attains its maximum value, $\sigf = \mu K \sigp$, corresponding to upward motion ($v_s>0$), and equation \eqref{eqn_ApparitionFriction_simple} becomes

 Integrating this differential equation with the boundary condition $\sigp|_{\zt=1}=-\sigs$ gives the effective stress distribution within the sliding region:

 Below this slipping zone, the remainder of the material remains stuck due to friction.
 In this sticking zone, the effective stress remains equal to $\sigp_c$, as established during the compression phase.
 Denoting the position of the interface between the slipping and sticking regions as $\zt_\mathrm{slip}$, the complete effective stress field is then